gnsuryan/WebLogic-SSL-Configuration/KeyStoreConfiguration.md

    * Your Private Key

 Note: The CA can provide a combined or separate root/intermediate certificates.
 Also, there can be multiple intermediate certificates.
-The root and intermediate certificates need to be combined to form a single combined certificate which would then be used to setup the SSL configuration on the WebLogic Server.
+The root and intermediate certificates need to be combined to form a single combined certificate which would then be used to setup the TLS/SSL configuration on the WebLogic Server.

-### Create and validate Combined Certificate
+**4. Create and validate Combined Certificate**

 To create the combined certificate, copy the contents of the root certificates (including -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- ) and paste them one below the other in a text editor and save it as combined.crt